Links on SoundGuys may earn us a commission. Learn more.

 Lows, mids, and highs

 If you love earth-shattering bass, these aren’t the earbuds for you.
-Low-end frequencies are less pronounced on the OnePlus Buds Pro compared to most consumer earbuds.
+Low-end frequencies are less pronounced on the OnePlus Buds Pro compared to many consumer earbuds.

 How long does the battery last on the OnePlus Buds Pro?

 OnePlus claims the earbuds last up to 5 hours on a single charge with ANC turned on, and 7 hours without ANC.
-In our testing of constant playback at 75dB (SPL) with ANC turned on, the earbuds lasted 6 hours, 30 minutes.
-Most companies tend to exaggerate headphone battery life, but it seems like OnePlus might be selling itself short here.
+In our testing of constant music playback, peaking at 75dB (SPL) with ANC turned on, the earbuds lasted 6 hours, 30 minutes.
+Some companies tend to exaggerate headphone battery life, but it seems like OnePlus might be selling itself short here.

 How good is the microphone on the OnePlus Buds Pro?